 What is she even talking about?

-Now we're finding out, by the way, the Biden administration was just flat out lying when it comes to issues involving job numbers on top of lying about borders on top of lying about and cooking the books on safety and security.
+Now we're finding out, by the way, the Biden administration was just flat out lying when it comes to issues involving job numbers on top of lying about borders, on top of lying about and cooking the books on safety and security.

-It is, it is it is a sight of to be behold.
+It is a sight to behold.

 I hope America understands this.

-You know, I don't know if we'll ever get anybody quite as strong as President Trump.
+I don't know if we'll ever get anybody quite as strong as President Trump.

-I hope some of the people around him are learning from him and can take this movement forward uh in the future.
+I hope some of the people around him are learning from him and can take this movement forward in the future.

 I don't think you ever get another Reagan.

-You don't get another Trump, but you want to continue America and its growth and its strength, and there's nobody that understands the power and might and impact and influence that the United States is and using it for the good of the entire world and for more importantly, the good of the American people.
+And there's nobody that understands the power and might and impact and influence that the United States is and using it for the good of the entire world and for, more importantly, the good of the American people.

 He called out everybody.